inet-framework/inet/showcases/visualizer/osg/earth/doc/index.rst

    :language: ini

-By default, the type of the scene visualizer module in :ned:`IntegratedVisualizer` is :ned:`SceneOsgVisualizer`.
+By default, the type of the scene visualizer module in :ned:`IntegratedCanvasVisualizer` is :ned:`SceneOsgVisualizer`.
 Inserting the map requires the :ned:`SceneOsgEarthVisualizer` module, thus, the default OSG scene visualizer is replaced.
 The :ned:`SceneOsgEarthVisualizer` provides the same functionality as :ned:`SceneOsgVisualizer` and adds